 Inuit Tapiriit Kanatami is an Ottawa-based organization aiming to improve the health and well-being of Inuit.

-The Canadian Roots Exchange is a youth-led organization that aims to empower young Canadians to stand in solidarity with Indigenous people.
+The Indigenous Youth Roots is a youth-led organization that aims to empower young Canadians to stand in solidarity with Indigenous people.

 Reconciliation Canada, an Indigenous-led organization, began in September 2012 with a bold vision to promote reconciliation by engaging Canadians in dialogue that revitalizes the relationships between Indigenous peoples and all Canadians in order to build vibrant, resilient, and sustainable communities.

 Friendship Centres provide culturally relevant programs and services for Indigenous people living in urban centres across Canada in multiple areas including, health, shelter, youth, justice, and development.
 Friendship Centres have become a place for Indigenous and non-Indigenous people to come together, to share traditions, and learn from one another.
 Click here to find the closest Friendship Centre to you.

 Granting opportunities for First Nations, Métis, and Inuit Students

 Funding information for Inuit peoples can be found through Inuit Tapiriit Kanatami (ITK).
 Please visit https://www.itk.ca/ for more information.